chloealbright/DevHiveMind/_Low Priority Refinement/Database/DBMS Keys.md

 A natural key is an alternative key already present in the table and is unique, such as a social security number.

 Ensure data integrity by choosing appropriate primary and alternate keys based on the unique characteristics of the data being modeled.

-- A key that is derived from the actual data and characteristics of the entity it represents.
-- Examples include a person's social security number or a product's serial number.